sakorkko/ndtt/README.md

 Some issues now, will have to look into this.

 ### Test on windows machine over windows USBIP server
-Virtualhere server running on windows 10, client on a windows 10.
+Virtualhere server running on windows 10, virtualhere client on a windows 10.
 Connection over local network.

 ##### msd_remount_test
 ```